 Sales and customer support teams often work on different platforms like Salesforce and Zendesk.
-So normally they tend to work independently of one another.
-But these teams can benefit a lot from a Salesforce Zendesk integration as key customer data and tickets can be accessible to both sides and updated in real-time.
+However, these teams can benefit a lot from a Salesforce Zendesk integration as key customer data and tickets can be accessible to both sides for real-time updates.

 Such integration will allow data to flow seamlessly between teams so they can work in harmony to deliver a coherent customer experience.

-This guide highlights why a Salesforce Zendesk integration is needed in the first place and how it can benefit your teams.
-Then it works toward choosing the right technology for this integration and finally, gives a step-by-step approach to implementing it.
+This guide highlights why you need a Salesforce to Zendesk integration and how it can benefit your teams.
+Then, we’ll show you how to choose the right technology for this integration and outline a step-by-step approach to implementing it.

 Note: In this guide, we are using a software integration tool called Exalate.
 We will learn more about it as we go ahead.

-- Choosing the Right Solution for a Salesforce Zendesk Integration
+- How to Choose the Right Salesforce Zendesk Integration

 Get the Salesforce Zendesk Integration Guide